-Key Budget Issues for 2023
+Key Budget Issues for 2025

-Balanced Budget - To Balance the 2023 General Fund Budget, a total of \$4,487,199 in reserves was required.
+Balanced Budget - To Balance the 2025 General Fund Budget - To Balance the 2025 General Fund Budget, a total of \$4,729,810 in reserves was required.
 All reserves come from unspent revenues collected in prior years.
-Reserves are kept in separate accounts and a description of each reserve and the amount used to balance the 2023 General Fund Budget follows:
+Reserves are kept in separate accounts and a description of each reserve and the amount used to balance the 2025 General Fund Budget follows:

 Restricted Reserves - The District and Superior Courts receive special funding from the State or through fines or fees that is required to be spent by the Courts for specific programs.
-For 2023, the Courts will spend \$421,506 of these reserves.
+For 2025, the Courts will spend \$283,411 of these reserves.

 Committed Reserves - To provide some budget flexibility for departments and offices in the General Fund, a Contingency reserve has been established of up to 5% of the total annual budget for a department.
-In 2023, \$145,214 is budgeted to be spent.
+In 2025, no funding was budgeted to be spent from these funds from the General Fund.

-Assigned Reserves - In the 2022 Budget, the General Fund funded up to \$1 million for body cameras for the Sheriffs officers, including cameras for cars and conference rooms.
-It was anticipated these funds would be spent in 2022 but the selected vendor allows for annual, interest free payments instead of an upfront lump sum payments.
-In 2023, \$100,000 has been budgeted to be used from these funds.
+Assigned Reserves - In the 2025 Budget, the General Fund funded up to \$1 million for body cameras for the Sheriff's Officers, including cameras for cars and conference rooms.
+It was anticipated these funds would be spent in 2022 but the selected vendor allows for annual, interest free payments instead of an upfront lump sum payment.
+Therefore, a reserve of \$1 million was established to cover these annual payments.
+In 2025, \$100,000 has been budgeted to be used from these funds.

-Unassigned Reserves - The remaining reserves needed to balance the 2023 General Fund Budget totals \$3,820,479, with \$1,053,446 budgeted for on-going costs and \$2,767,033 for one-time costs as follows:
+Unassigned Reserves - The remaining reserves needed to balance the 2025 General Fund Budget totals \$1,539,904.